hornos/gridhowto/README.md

     ganglia_procstat  - basic service monitor
     ganglia_system    - cpu and memory statistics

+### SGI PCP
+SGI's PCP is a very matured performance monitoring tool especially designed for high-performance systems.
+Install PCP by:

+    bin/play @@root pcp

+PCP contains an automated reasoning deamon (`pmie`) which you can use to throw system exceptions.

 ### Tops & Logs
 The `basic_tools` playbook installs several small wrappers for simple cluster monitoring.
 The following commands are available: